 OFFICE OF THE MUNICIPAL MANAGER CORPORATE SERVICES TECHNICAL SERVICES BUDGET & TREASURY OFFICE STRATEGIC PLANNING,& LED WATER SERVICES AND WSA FUNCTIONS The management of the municipality's administration.
 The implementation of the IDP and monitoring of the plan.
 The implementation of National and Provincial Legislation applicable to the municipality.
 The management of the provision of services to communities in a sustainable manner.
 Advising the Municipal Council and other political FUNCTIONS Advising Council and its committees on standing orders, code of conduct and applicable Legislation; Advises the Council, its Committees and Heads of Departments on Human Resource Policy and labour relations Acts as a Municipal Manager during his absence Approves all agendas and minutes compiled by his staff Ensuring a sound FUNCTIONS Responsible for the entire technical liaison between UTDM National and Provincial Government Departments Responsible for rendering technical support services to local authorities within the UThukela area, where such needs exist Responsible for the approval of the prioritization of projects after technical evaluation Project administration services including capital budgeting and FUNCTIONS Implementing the Financial Regulations Acting as the direct link between the Council and the Auditor General Acting as Consultant to Local councils in the region for the administration of projects funded by the Council Compiling the annual budget and financial statements Controlling the bank account and arrangement FUNCTIONS Prepares the Disaster Management Plan for Council.
-Develop and implement social programmes; Develop youth in the District; Develop and promote sports; and Promote gender equality Identify LED opportunities; Develop the LED Plan; Source funding for LED FUNCTIONS • Ensuring compliance with all Water Service Authority functions contained in the Water Service Act 108 of 1997 • Ensuring that water service policy including the by-laws and tariffs are in place • Monitoring and evaluating all Water Service Providers delivering services within the council structures as well Information control of consultants projects; jurisdiction officials of the Technology system of transfers between Promote tourism; and Ensuring that the officials of the municipality, Technology system within UTDM • Contract management of transfers between accounts.
-Management of all planning related functions within UTDM; Ensuring that development occurs in terms of UTDM's Spatial Development Framework; Ensuring a sound and WSDP is in place Managing and overseeing any programme linked to the Water Service Authority function such as ISWIP Every water services authority has a duty to all consumers or potential consumers in operational GIS within UTDM; • Drafting and day-to-day management of the IDP • Environmental management its area of jurisdiction to progressively ensure efficient. affordable, Economical and sustainable access to water services.
+Develop and implement social programmes; Develop youth in the District; Develop and promote sports; and Promote gender equality Identify LED opportunities; Develop the LED Plan; Source funding for LED Ensuring compliance with all Water Service Authority functions contained in the Water Service Act 108 of 1997 Ensuring that water service policy including the by-laws and tariffs are in place Monitoring and evaluating all Water Service Providers delivering services within the council structures as well Information control of consultants projects; jurisdiction

+officials of the Technology system of transfers between Promote tourism; and Ensuring that the

+municipality, within UTDM accounts.
+Management of all WSDP is in place

+• Contract planning related Managing and

+management functions within overseeing any

+UTDM; programme linked to

+• Ensuring that the Water Service

+development occurs in Authority function

+terms of UTDM's such as ISWIP

+Spatial Development Every water services

+Framework; authority has a duty to

+· all consumers or

+Ensuring a sound and potential consumers in

+operational GIS within its area of jurisdiction to progressively

+UTDM; ensure efficient.

+Drafting and day-to-day affordable,

+management of the IDP Economical and

+Environmental sustainable access to

+management water services.